Mrs. Swartzentruber's Home Page

 Grades 11-12 Students who want to continue to explore a career in a related field can choose a path:

 If you think you might enjoy a career as an educator in a K-12 setting or in a support role, these classes are for you.

-Cadet Teaching/Teachers make a difference: Learn about professionalism in the field and the many roles of teachers and the challenges they face.
-Begin to understand the process of lesson planning & participate in a practicum 2 days per week for one semester in K-6 classrooms.
-EA project credit available.
-Class meets every other week on Mondays.
-Students will design and deliver an activity or lesson for their culminating activity and reflect on their learning.
-1 CGCC credit (ED101).
-Child Development concurrent or prerequisite preferred.
+ED Internship/Teachers make a difference: Learn about professionalism in the field and the many roles of teachers and the challenges they face.
+Begin to understand the process of lesson planning & participate in an internship 4 days per week for one trimester in K-6 classrooms. .
 This course is a great way to find out if you'd be suited to a career in Education or not!

 Introduction to Education: This class is for students who have decided they want to explore a career in education and want college credit.
 ED101 is a prerequisite and Child Development prerequisite or concurrent.
 Learn about the foundations of education in the USA, career options, benefits, current issues and challenges, and elements of successful schools.
 3 CGCC credits (ED216) transferable to WOU, EOU, OSU.

 Early Childhood Education: